GrGLeo/dataguard/crates/dataguard-py/README.md

 ## Features

-- Fast validation of CSV and Parquet files
+- Validation of CSV and Parquet files
 - Fluent API for defining validation rules
 - Support for string, numeric, and date columns
 - Cross-column relationship validation